agaoglu/ra-scalatra/README.md

 Result Announcer
 ================

 A simple web application to be used as a tool to announce the results of an exam.
 Whole scenario is summarized in [this](http://agaoglu.tumblr.com/post/3764038619/examining-the-examination-results-warm-up) post.
 This project runs on [scalatra](https://github.com/scalatra/scalatra), [scalate](https://github.com/scalate/scalate) and [scala-query](https://github.com/szeiger/scala-query).
+Blogged development experiences [here](http://agaoglu.tumblr.com/post/7075871849/announcing-results-with-scalatra).

 Building
 --------